OWASP/Software-Component-Verification-Standard/en/0x15-V6-Pedigree_and_Provenance.md

 ## Control Objective

-Identify point-of-origin and chain of custody in order to manage system risk if either point-of-origin or chain of custody is compromised.
+Identify point of origin and chain of custody in order to manage system risk if either point of origin or chain of custody is compromised.
 For internal package managers and repositories it is important to maintain pedigree and provenance data for imported components.